Forensic Photography - Forensic Photography

 Forensic Photography

-Also, you will see some examples of archaeological photographs taken using forensic material.
+Also, few examples of archaeological photographs that were taken with forensic material.

 Francisco Pizarro González, marqués de los Atabillos, born in Trujillo in Spain